 Don’t assume that someone else has already called.

-Some emergencies—like those involving children and youth, domestic violence, sexual assault, homelessness, or mental health needs—may be handled more effectively by agencies dedicated those issues.
-If you have time to consider alternatives to calling 911, please do so.
+Some emergencies—like those involving addiction, children and youth, domestic violence, sexual assault, homelessness, or mental health needs—may be handled more effectively by agencies dedicated those issues.
+If you have time to consider 911 alternatives, please do so.
 Many service providers have 24-hour hotlines.
 For an expanded list including housing, legal and immigrant resources, visit The Kensington Voice.

 Services marked ⬤ are dedicated for young people.